ILearn-better/Django_baseObject/README.md

 # Django_baseObject
-- a basic Django object,and help the new to know its fuction.
+- a basic Django object to help the new to know its fuction.